Damn them. Damn them all.

 So bright.
 The light is hot against the exposed parts of my skin, through the visor of my helmet.

 The smells.
 Grass and sea salt.
 We are on a cliff by the ocean.
-The world is azure and navy and green and white.
+The world is azure and navy and emerald and pearl.

 This feeling against my skin.
 Wind.
 I step down stone stairs until soft blades of grass crush beneath my feet.